obsidzx/Help/README.md

 As a student, you do not need to directly interact with this file.
 The exam questions are presented to you through the Exam window.

 Conclusion:
-This documentation provides an overview of the Exam Management System and its functionality from both the administrator and student perspectives.
+This documentation provides an overview of the ExamFinity and its functionality from both the administrator and student perspectives.
 Use the instructions provided to add and manage questions as an administrator or fill out student details and take the exam as a student.
-Enjoy using the Exam Management System for your assessments and exams.
+Enjoy using the ExamFinity for your assessments and exams.

-We hope this help documentation assists you in effectively using the Exam Management System.
+We hope this help documentation assists you in effectively using the ExamFinity.
 If you need any further assistance, please contact our support team.

 Best regards,

-Exam Management System Development Team
+ExamFinity Development Team